Subilan/citadel-fix-conn/README.md

 # citadel-fix-conn

 This is the unofficial modified version of [Citadel](https://github.com/AlexModGuy/citadel).
+Downloads are available in [Releases](https://github.com/seatitanium/citadel-fix-conn/releases).

 ## Modification Notes